gematik/techblog/_posts/2026-01-30-fhir-path-in-demis-part2.markdown

 ### Motivation And Value

 FHIR notifications in DEMIS have a defined lifecycle depending on the type of notification.
+A notification contains information about the detection of a pathogen or the suspicion of a disease in a patient.
 The lifecycle management (LCM) defines various valid scenarios for notifications.
 Each scenario has rules based on the combination of values of specific elements of a notification.
 Part of the validation of incoming FHIR notifications in DEMIS is to check if it is valid regarding the lifecycle.